Find Grad Schools

 59 Yearly Graduations

 South Baylo University is the 2nd most popular school in the nation for students seeking a master's degree in alternative medicine.
 Each year, around 300 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 59 master's degrees were handed out to alternative medicine majors at South Baylo University.
-Of these students, 69% were women and 64% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 59 people received their master's degree in alternative medicine from South Baylo University.
+About 64% of this group were women, and 69% were students from an underrepresented racial-ethnic group.

 58 Yearly Graduations

 The 3rd most popular school in the country for alternative medicine majors who are seeking their master's degree is Oregon College of Oriental Medicine.
 Each year, around 200 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 58 people received their master's degree in alternative medicine from OCOM.
-Of these students, 83% were women and 26% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 58 people received their master's degree in alternative medicine from OCOM.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 58 Yearly Graduations

 The 3rd most popular school in the country for alternative medicine majors who are seeking their master's degree is Virginia University of Integrative Medicine.
 Each year, around 300 students seeking various degrees attend the university.
-The alternative medicine program at Virginia University of Integrative Medicine awarded 58 master's degrees during the 2020-2021 school year.
-Around 79% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+During the most recent year for which we have data, 58 people received their master's degree in alternative medicine from VUIM.
+About 60% of this group were women, and 84% were students from an underrepresented racial-ethnic group.

 53 Yearly Graduations

 New York College of Traditional Chinese Medicine comes in at #5 on our list of the most popular colleges offering master's degrees in alternative medicine.
 Each year, around 200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $15,525 per year, while in-state graduate students, on average, pay $18,393 per year.
-During the 2020-2021 academic year, 53 people received their master's degree in alternative medicine from New York Institute of Chinese Medicine.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+During the most recent year for which we have data, 53 people received their master's degree in alternative medicine from New York Institute of Chinese Medicine.
+Around 85% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 49 Yearly Graduations

 Emperor's College of Traditional Oriental Medicine is the 6th most popular school in the nation for students seeking a master's degree in alternative medicine.
 Each year, around 200 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 49 people received their master's degree in alternative medicine from Emperor's College.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+During the most recent year for which we have data, 49 people received their master's degree in alternative medicine from Emperor's College.
+About 75% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #7